US, China finance chiefs open talks with eye on curbing tensions

 But this will come with an "underlying understanding that economic security policies are here to stay," he told AFP.

-Chinese foreign ministry spokesman Wang Wenbin warned Wednesday the "road to San Francisco is not smooth," saying both sides should "eliminate interference and overcome obstacles" while boosting consensus.
+Chinese foreign ministry spokesman Wang Wenbin warned Wednesday the "road to San Francisco is not smooth," saying both sides should "eliminate interference and overcome obstacles" and seek consensus.

 Legal Disclaimer: